 The shape of the hard steel cutting layer laminated to the softer low-carbon steel (or wrought iron) body was historically a simple flat plate in Western blades.
 This is also the case for Japanese plane blades, axes, and farming implements.
 But if you imagine Japanese blacksmiths would be satisfied with such a simple design for all applications, you don’t know the Japanese mind well.

 If Gentle Reader will look carefully at the blades pictured above, you will notice the lighter-colored hard steel lamination wrapped up the chisel’s sides in the four photographs above forming a “U channel” of hardened steel adding necessary rigidity and strength.
 This is a critical detail for Japanese chisels intended to be struck with a hammer.
-Interestingly, carving chisels are not typically made this way, and are consequently structurally weaker.
+Interestingly, Japanese carving chisels are not typically made this way, and are consequently structurally weaker.

 Plane blades are not subjected to the high loads chisels experience and so would not benefit from this structural detail.

 Japanese chisel and plane blades, among others, typically have a hollow-ground depression called the “Ura” (pronounced “ooh/rah”) which translates to “ocean” or “bay,” located at what is called the “flat” on Western blades.
 Notice the polished hard steel lamination extending from the cutting edge to several millimeters up the neck.
 The black area surrounded by the shiny lands is the same hard metal, but has been ground to form a hollow called the “ura.”